 Romans 9

 1 What I am telling you is true.
 I speak as someone who belongs to Christ.
 I am not telling lies.
 God's Holy Spirit rules my thoughts and I am sure that I am right.
-2 I tell you this: Deep inside myself, I am always very sad and upset because of Israel's people.
+2 I tell you this.
+Deep inside myself, I am always very sad and upset about the Jewish people.
 3 I belong to the same family as they do.
 They are my own people.
 I really want them to believe in Christ too.
 If it would help them, I would even ask God to curse me.
 I would ask him to make me separate from Christ.

-4 They are Israelite people.
+4 They are Israelites.
 God chose them to belong to him as his own children.
-He showed them that he is very great.
-He made many agreements with them and he gave his Law to them.
+He showed them his great glory.
+He made covenants with them and he gave his Law to them.
 He showed them how they should worship him.
-He promised many good things to them.
-5 It was their ancestors that God chose to make great many years ago.
+He promised them many good things.
+5 It was their ancestors that God chose as his people many years ago.
 And Christ himself, as a man, was born to an Israelite family.
 Christ is God, who rules over all things.
 We should praise him for ever!
+Amen.
 This is true!
-Amen.

-God himself decides when he will be angry or kind
+God himself decides who will be his people

 ‘I will say to people who were not my people,